rkyv (archive) is a zero-copy deserialization framework for Rust.

 In practice

-rkyv has a very basic unaligned data check built in that may not catch every case.
-If you also validate your data, then it will always make sure that your data is properly aligned.
+rkyv's unchecked APIs have very basic alignment checks which always run in debug builds.
+These may not catch every case, but using validation will always make sure that your data is properly aligned.

 Common pitfalls